Aspiring for eco-friendly living? Liveability provides plenty of resources to help make it happen.

 How can people incorporate exercise and activity into a healthy home?

 Liveability encompasses the growing trend of ‘living locally’ – the importance of your home‘s connection to your local community.
 Many councils are helping to create a vibrant community experience with initiatives like community gardens and farmers’ markets.
-These are providing people with lots of opportunities to get outdoors and be active, and enabling people to access fruit and vegetables direct from the famer that haven’t been stored and refrigerated or travelled long distances.
+These are providing people with lots of opportunities to get outdoors and be active, and enabling people to access fruit and vegetables direct from the farmer that haven’t been stored and refrigerated or travelled long distances.

 What role can different people in the family play to contribute to a healthy home?